hrr37-sdc-team-hopper/Daniel-hannah-service-/README.md

 ```

 ### To Run
   - Run 'npm run start:dev' to start server.
-Nodemon should be installed on your machine.
+Nodemon should be installed globally on your machine.
   - Run 'npm run build:dev' to build files with Webpack and create bundle.js.
   - Run 'npm run seed-db' to seed the database.
   - Run 'npm test" to run tests.